codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

 You'll need a Telegram user account before you can create a Telegram bot.
 Head over to Telegram and create an account if you don't already have one.

-When you've signed in to Telegram, search for "BotFather" (a bot for managing all other Telegram bots) and start a new chat with it.
+When you've signed in to Telegram, search for “BotFather” (a bot for managing all other Telegram bots) and start a new chat with it.
 Follow the steps below to register a new bot with the BotFather:

-1. Type /start and press send.
+1. Type `/start` and press send.
-2. Type /newbot and press send.
+2. Type `/newbot` and press send.
 3. Choose a name for your bot.
-4. Choose a username for your bot that ends in bot.
+4. Choose a username for your bot that ends in “bot”.

 The BotFather will respond with a message containing an access token for your newly created bot.
 This access token will allow our application to access the Telegram API and tell our bot what to do when receiving different messages from users.